 There’s an old cliché that you have to spend money to make money.
 It’s the kind of thing your broke finance professor says over his glasses as he tries to tell you how smart it is to take out a huge small-business loan.
 (Note: Do not do this.)
 But, like all clichés, it does have some basis in fact.
 As it turns out, it’s not free to run a business.
 If you have a business, you will have business expenses.

 So, what are business expenses?
 They’re a little bit of everything: start-up costs, equipment you have to buy or rent, the money you spend on a place to do business (like an office or a storefront), and a bunch of other little things you never would’ve thought about before you ventured out into the wild world of business.

 So, let’s talk about them.

-Business expenses are the costs of running your business day-to-day.
+Business expenses are the costs of running your business day to day.
 On your income statement, your business expenses are subtracted from your revenue.
 What’s left is your net taxable income.
-These “ordinary and necessary” expenses (as determined by the IRS) that keep your business running can be deducted from your taxes.

 Business taxes can be confusing.
 Get the help you need.